AdobeDocs/app-builder/src/pages/getting_started/first_app.md

     You will be prompted with a few questions about how you want your app to be boostrapped and configured:

 1. Select `Organization` that you'd like to use for this new App Builder Application.
 Navigate through the list to find the project and workspace you just created.
-If you have a lot of organizations, you can also start typing in keywords to shorten the list.
+If you have a lot of organizations, you can also start typing to shorten the list.
     ```
     $ aio app init helloworld
     Retrieving information from Adobe Developer Console..
     ?
 Select Org Adobe IO DEV
     ```

-1. Once you have selected org, project and workspace, next, you will be prompted to select the product you would like to extend:
+1. Once you have selected org, project and workspace, next, select the product you would like to extend:

     ```
     ?
 Which extension point(s) do you with to implement?